 Defining Near-term to Long-term Research Opportunities to Advance Metrics, Models, and Methods for Smart and Sustainable Manufacturing

-Arvind Shankar Raman, Karl Haapala, Kamyar Raoufi, Barbara S. Linke, William Z. Bernstein, Katherine C. Morris
+Arvind Shankar Raman, Karl Haapala, Kamyar Raoufi, Barbara S. Linke, William Z. Bernstein, KC Morris

 Over the past century, research has focused on continuously improving the performance of manufacturing processes and systems - often measured in terms of cost, quality, productivity, and material and energy efficiency.
 With the advent of smart manufacturing technologies - better production equipment, sensing technologies, computational methods, and data analytics applied from the process to enterprise levels - the potential for sustainability performance improvement is tremendous.
 Sustainable manufacturing seeks the best balance of a variety of performance measures to satisfy and optimize the goals of all stakeholders.
 Accurate measures of performance are the foundation on which sustainability objectives can be pursued.
 Historically, operational and information technologies have undergone disparate development, with little convergence across the domains.
 To focus future research efforts in advanced manufacturing, the authors organized a one-day workshop, sponsored by the U.S. National Science Foundation (NSF), at the joint manufacturing research conferences of the American Society of Mechanical Engineers (ASME) and Society of Manufacturing Engineers (SME).
 Research needs were identified to help harmonize disparate manufacturing metrics, models, and methods from across conventional manufacturing, nanomanufacturing, and additive/hybrid manufacturing processes and systems.
 Experts from academia and government labs presented invited lightning talks to discuss their perspectives on current advanced manufacturing research challenges.
 Workshop participants also provided their perspectives in facilitated brainstorming breakouts and a reflection activity.
 The aim was to define advanced manufacturing research and educational needs for improving manufacturing process performance through improved sustainability metrics, modeling approaches, and decision support methods.